A Food Security Project

 As most will recall, the summer of 2021 brought apocalyptic-type conditions to the Interior of BC, with a deadly heat dome starting it off, to historic wildfires, choking smoke and unbreathable air, followed by landslides and road closures, so the food security of the region was looking rough…talk about great timing for a project that responds to that!
 Here’s a map of the fires around the BC Interior at one point!

-Thankfully, the community really came together quickly and generously with donations of services like excavation and trenching for irrigation Mountainside Earthworks which saved our backs from digging so was very appreciated!
+The community really came together quickly and generously with donations of services like excavation and trenching for irrigation Mountainside Earthworks which saved our backs from digging so was very appreciated!
 Mulch, dry wood to use as organic matter from Andrea Gunner of Rosebank Farms, dead leaves for mulch and filler and more from all over the valley (see below gallery)

 Quality soil delivery deeply discounted came from Reimers Farm Service, being shovelled here by happy volunteer Adam of Hatchworks.